Angus G. Wynne

-Lt.
-Comm Angus Gilchrist Wynne Jr. (January 9, 1914 – March 12, 1979) was an American businessman.
-He was the founder of Wynnewood Shopping Center and community development in Oak Cliff, a residential and commercial district south of downtown Dallas.
-He also developed the Six Flags Over Texas, Six Flags Over Georgia, and Six Flags St. Louis theme parks in Texas, Georgia, and Missouri.
-He was CEO of Great Southwest Corp and Great Southwest Industrial District in Arlington, Texas.
-Angus Wynne Jr. later started Wynne Enterprises, conceptualizing one of the first water amusement parks in Galveston, Texas, but died before his dream could be developed.
+Angus Gilchrist Wynne Jr. (January 9, 1914 – March 12, 1979) was an American businessman and real estate developer.

+His first major project was the Wynnewood residential development and Wynnewood Village shopping center in Oak Cliff, started shortly after World War II.
+He was later CEO of Great Southwest Corporation and Great Southwest Industrial District in Arlington, Texas; it was in that role that Wynne created the original Six Flags over Texas.
+He went on to develop Six Flags theme parks in Georgia and Missouri as well.

+Wynne later started Wynne Enterprises, conceptualizing one of the first water amusement parks in Galveston, Texas, but died before his dream could be developed.
+He also served as lieutenant commander in World War II.

 Early life

 Wynne was born on January 9, 1914.
-He was born to Angus G. Wynne Sr. of Texas and Nemo Shelmire Wynne, born in The Plains, Upper East Baton Rouge Parish, Louisiana.

 His father and grandfather practiced law in Wills Point until his family moved from Kaufman, Texas to Dallas around 1928.
 Angus G. Wynne Sr. was the first President of the State Bar of Texas.

 His brother Bedford S. Wynne, was one of the initial owners and founders of the Dallas Cowboys professional football franchise, along with Clint Murchison Jr.